Nikolaos Dailakis

-Nikolaos or Lakis Dailakis (Νικόλαος Νταηλάκης) was a Greek revolutionary of the Greek Struggle for Macedonia.
+Nikolaos or Lakis Dailakis (Νικόλαος Νταηλάκης) was a Slavophone Greek revolutionary of the Greek Struggle for Macedonia.

 Early life and family

 Dailakis was born in the village of Verniki, Monastir Vilayet Ottoman Empire (now Vernik in southern Albania.
 He was the eldest son of Konstantinos Dailakis.
-His younger brother was named Ioannis His great-grandfather, also a Konstantinos Dailakis, had opposed for several years the Albanian Sali Bey who wished to turn Verniki into his estate.
+His younger brother was named Ioannis.
+His great-grandfather, also a Konstantinos Dailakis, had opposed for several years the Albanian Sali Bey, who wished to turn Verniki into his estate.
 His opposition continued and intensified with the Greek War of Independence.
 This resulted in a rivalry that would span generations.

 Macedonian Struggle

-In 1900, at the age of 18, Nikolaos Dailakis killed Demir Aga, a descendant of Sali Bey whose family still ruled Verniki.
+In 1900, at the age of 18, Nikolaos Dailakis killed Demir Aga, a descendant of Sali Bey, whose family still ruled Verniki.
 With fear of retaliation against villagers, Dailakis surrendered and was sentenced to 15 years in prison.
 However, with the help of his uncle, Elias Kovatsidis, he was released on bail.
 On his return failed ambush by Demir Aga's family, made him leave the village and enter a life of theft.
-Until the end of 1901, he targeted local Ottoman dynasties in collaboration with the Internal Macedonian Revolutionary Organization after being promised Bulgarian sympathy towards Greeks.
-In 1902, he met Konstantinos Kottas Christou in Korestia became a Makedonomachos under his command and fought against Bulgarians groups and Ottoman forces.
-With an increase in Bulgarian attacks on Greek villages, Nikolaos Dailakis with the assistance of his father, Konstantinos, who was a prefect in Verniki, set up a network of organizations in the regions of Korestia, Prespa, and Devolis to protect Greeks and Greek interests.
+Until the end of 1901, he targeted local Ottoman dynasties in collaboration with the Internal Macedonian Revolutionary Organization.
+In 1902, he met Konstantinos Kottas Christou in Korestia became a Makedonomachos under his command and fought against Bulgarian groups and Ottoman forces.
+With an increase in Bulgarian attacks on Greek villages, Nikolaos Dailakis, with the assistance of his father, Konstantinos, who was a prefect in Verniki, set up a network of organizations in the regions of Korestia, Prespa, and Devolis to protect Greeks and Greek interests.

 Following the failed Ilinden–Preobrazhenie Uprising and the unfavourable conditions it had produced for the Greeks and other Christian populations, Nikolaos Dailakis traveled to boost morale and revitalize the Greek organizations of the region.
-With the Bulgarians having turned on the Greeks following the uprising, had begun to terrorize the Greek population and had committed brutal killings and torture of several relatives and friends of Dailakis and Kottas.
+With the Bulgarians having turned on the Greeks following the uprising, they had begun to terrorize the Greek population and had committed brutal killings and torture of several relatives and friends of Dailakis and Kottas.
 The two Makedonomachoi took revenge a few days later by killing Komitadji, Dine Yannev, and arresting Lazar Poptraykov, sentencing him to death (he later escaped).